turnspike/aetherwolf-zsh/README.md

 ## Features

-  * apply your cli settings to any nix machine in seconds
+  * clean division of base settings, user settings and secrets
+  * modular, so easy to find and override properties
   * fuzzy find and bookmarks for speedy directory movement
   * visual feedback and autocompletion wherever possible
-  * clean division of base settings, user settings and secrets
-  * modular, so easy to find and override properties
   * stunts and tricks to feel like a wizard
   * has a purty mouth